 window.REPOS, and is passed into the various other modules when the information is needed.

-This contains the logic for main VueJS object,
+This contains the logic for the main VueJS object,

-window.app, which is responsible for passing the necessary data into the relevant modules to be loaded.
+store.js is used to pass the necessary data into the relevant modules.

-v_ramp are components which will be embedded into report and will render the corresponding content based on the data passed into it from the main
+v_ramp are components embedded into the report and will render the corresponding content based on the data passed into it from Vuex.

 The main Vue object depends on the